ARION

 Ken nodded.
 “That’s the general story we’re going with for now.
 Dr. Kazama collected DNA from each of us before we went into cryo and he’s provided unaltered DNA for them to compare to what’s been mutated.”

+“Okay, that makes sense.”
 Sean leaned forward.
-“Is this generalized or did you give them someone’s specific DNA?”
+“So is this alien help generalized or did you give the Sori someone’s specific DNA?”

 The mayor nodded.
 “You know about the attack on Yvonne Weathers?”